NormalMood/Data-Keeper-v2.0/README.md

 password: password
 Its hash is located in InformationForAccess.cs
 You can write any key you want in the first time.
 The application doesn't keep it anywhere.
-If you write valid password, but wrong key data will be deciphered incorrectly.
+Next time if you write valid password, but wrong key data will be deciphered incorrectly.